 The Corporate Governance Report details the execution of duties and supervision, the board of directors and its system, the Audit & Supervisory Board, remuneration for the board of directors and Audit & Supervisory Board members, and an analysis and evaluations of the board of directors' effectiveness.

 Facing a once-in-a-century industry turning point, to transform into a "mobility company," Toyota is always taking on new challenges, and has been working to reinforce its risk management structure to handle the increasing uncertainty.
 Toyota has appointed a Chief Risk Officer (CRO) and Deputy Chief Risk Officer (DCRO), making global efforts to prevent and mitigate the impact of risks that could arise in Toyota's global business activities.

 Initiatives in Information Security

-With cyber-attacks becoming more sophisticated and complicated, the targets of cyber attacks go beyond accessing confidential information and information systems, now including the networks of systems that control plant facilities and vehicles (such as on-board device systems).
+With cyber attacks becoming more sophisticated and complicated, the targets of cyber attack are no longer limited to confidential information and information systems, but also include the networks of systems that control plant facilities and vehicles (such as on-board device systems).
 The importance of information security is increasing for Toyota.

 The Guiding Principles at Toyota state that Toyota shall "honor the language and spirit of the law of every country and region, and undertake open and fair business activities to be a strong corporate citizen of the world."
-Toyota believes that adhering to this principle helps to fulfill our duties in corporate social responsibility and ensure compliance.
-In accordance with basic internal control policies, Toyota promotes creating a framework to adopt and enforce the Code of Conduct as well as other means of human resource development, including training.
-Toyota has also established consultation hotlines; any concerns that are reported are carefully addressed to ensure that no potential problem is missed.
+Toyota believes that adhering to this principle is to fulfill corporate social responsibility and ensure compliance.

-The Toyota Code of Conduct (adopted in 1998 and revised in March 2006) outlines the basic mindset that all members of Toyota are expected to adopt to fulfil our social duties.
-It also shows concrete guidelines for the Guiding Principles at Toyota.
-A booklet containing the Toyota Code of Conduct is distributed to all employees to put the code into practice at work and in the community.
+The Toyota Code of Conduct outlines the basic frame of mind that all members of Toyota should adopt.
+It shows concrete guidelines for the Guiding Principles at Toyota to carry out social responsibilities.
+This booklet is distributed to all our employees.